lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-with-Test-Driven-VIPER.md

 The complete app which demonstrates this refactoring can be found at [**CleanTDDReportTableDemo**](https://github.com/lyleresnick/CleanTDDReportTableDemo).
 The app which I will be refactoring can be found at [**CleanReportTableDemo**](https://github.com/lyleresnick/CleanReportTableDemo).

-## Benefits of TDD

-Some benefits of TDD are
+Some of the benefits of TDD are

-- better classes which conform to the SRP, making it easier to change the code in the future
+- a focus on classes which conform to the SRP make it easier to change the code in the future
-- code that works
+- bugs are uncovered very early in the process so the code just works
-- code that is complete - especially when it concerns non-golden paths.
+- code is complete because there is no bias to testing only the golden path
+- for code driven by events from sensors, you do not have to rely on actual data from the sensors

-In want to show you how VIPER helps you apply TDD.
+I want to show you how VIPER helps you apply TDD.

 TDD employs unit testing to get the job done.
 In general, the hardest part of TDD is determining the size of a unit.
-With respect to iOS, the hardest part of unit testing is determining how to break apart a ViewController into units.
-Unit testing also uses the idea of a System Under Test (SUT) - you can also call it a Class Under Test.
-The units to test are the public methods of the SUT.
+With respect to iOS, the hardest part of unit testing is determining how to break a ViewController into testable units.

+Unit testing employs the idea of a System Under Test (SUT).
+You could also refer to it as a Class Under Test.
+A unit is a public method of a SUT.

+Breaking a ViewController into many coordinated classes is a practice which yields many *seam*s.
+A seam is a place in the code where one class sends a message to another class.

-When using VIPER, as you saw in part 3, the structure of each View is predetermined: the ViewController, the Presenter, the UseCase, the EntityGateway and the additional Transformer.
+As you saw in part 3, by using the VIPER architecture, the structure of each View is already broken up in to many classes: the ViewController, the Presenter, the UseCase, the EntityGateway, the Router and the additional Transformer.
 Each one is an class with a very specific role.
-These Classes comprise most of the SUTs we need to get the job done.
+These classes comprise most of the SUTs we need to get the job done.
+It also presents a plethora of predetermined seams - just what we need.

+The one thing that you need to know about TDD is that even though you write the tests first, you need to have an overall plan - VIPER starts you off with a macro-plan in which you can fit your own plan.
+Its kind of  like TDD and VIPER were made for one another.

+## So Lets Get Started

+The usual question is where do I start.
+Once you get used to the TDD process you can start pretty much wherever you like.

+I suggest that you start with the simplest tests you can do